UCLAdeepvision/CS188-Projects-2023Winter/_posts/2023-01-24-team11-panoptic-image-segmentation.md

 #### Feature Pyramid Network

 The FPN consists of a botton up pathway and a top-down pathway.
 The bottom-up pathway consists of feature maps of several scales with a scaling step of 2.
-Each step corresponds to a residual block stage from Resnet and the output of each step is the output of the activation function of the residual block (except for the first stage since it is so large).
-The stages have strides {4, 8, 16, 32} in order to downsample the feature map.
+Each step corresponds to a residual block stage from Resnet $$\{C2, C3, C4, C5\}$$.
+The output of each step is the output of the activation function of the residual block (except for $$C1$$ since it is so large).
+The stages have strides $$\{4, 8, 16, 32\}$$ in order to downsample the feature map.

 ![Top_Down]({{'/assets\images\team-11\top_down_fpn.png' | relative_url}}){: style="width: 400px; max-width: 100%;"}
 *Fig \#.
 Instance Segmentation on the cat image* [[4](#ref4)].